Governance

 Board Composition and Responsibility

-Robert B Horvath, Andrew Jenner and Gordon Wakeford are regarded as independent directors.
+Robert B Horvath, Andrew Jenner and Gordon Wakeford are regarded as Non-Executive directors.
 They are from varied backgrounds and bring with them a range of skills and experience in commerce and industry.
-The Directors are judged to have made the necessary time commitment to fulfil their roles which is evaluated through achievement of deadlines, commitments, availability, and attendance at meetings.
+The Non-Executive Directors are judged to have made the necessary time commitment to fulfil their roles which is evaluated through achievement of deadlines, commitments, availability, and attendance at meetings.

 The Audit Committee meets at least twice a year.
 It is responsible for reviewing a range of financial matters including the interim and final accounts, monitoring the controls which ensure the integrity of the financial information reported to the shareholders, making recommendations to the Board in relation to the appointment of the external auditor, and approving the remuneration and terms of reference for the external auditor.
 It also meets with the external auditor who attends its meetings when required.